Skip to content

 Large files causing issues during recovery

-If your detached HEAD commits included large files that are causing problems during cherry-pick or merge, see Fix: Git large file error for guidance on handling large files in Git.
+If your detached HEAD commits included large files that are causing problems during cherry-pick or merge, see Fix: Git file too large to push for guidance on handling large files in Git.

 F